News & Updates

 Deciding to follow eased guidelines or hold off and be cautious, is an individual choice no one else can make for you.
 We are in this world to serve God, not be judgmental of one another.

-Williamson Road Church of the Brethren WELCOMES ISAAC BOULDIN Isaac will be serving as our summer accompanist beginning on July 4, 2021!
+Williamson Road Church of the Brethren WELCOMES ISAAC BOULDIN Isaac will be serving as our summer accompanist beginning on July 4, 2021 and his last Sunday will be August 15th, 2021!
 He will serve along with Ruth Ann Hannah!
 We are grateful for him helping us this summer.
 WELCOME ISAAC!

 WORSHIP LEADERS NEEDED AS SOON AS POSSIBLE!
 We are in need of Worship Leaders to help lead in our weekly worship services.
 We would like to have enough to rotate as many Sundays as possible.
 If you are interested, please let Pastor Harvey know as soon as possible!